Steve Sanders (American football)

 Steven Ike Sanders (born December 23, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Bowling Green Falcons and was signed by the Cleveland Browns as an undrafted free agent in 2006.

 Sanders also was a member of the Detroit Lions, New York Sentinels and Arizona Cardinals.

 Early life

-Sanders attended East High School in Cleveland, Ohio where he was a star football player for the historic East High School Blue Bombers and graduated from the school's Academy of Finance.
+Sanders attended East High School in Cleveland, Ohio playing football player for the historic East High School Blue Bombers.
 On February 2, 2003 his first child Armier Sanders was born.

 College career

 Sanders played college football for the Bowling Green Falcons.
 He finished his college career with 156 receptions for 2,324 yards and 24 touchdowns.
-He was an integrated mathematics major.
+He has a Liberal Studies bachelor's degree.

 Professional career

 Cleveland Browns

 Sanders was signed by the Cleveland Browns as an undrafted rookie free agent on May 4, 2006.

 Sanders was added to the active roster September 6, 2008 after the team waived rookie wide receiver Paul Hubbard.
 Sanders was waived on October 6 when the team signed safety Hamza Abdullah.
 He was re-signed to the team's practice squad on October 8.
 He was promoted to the Browns' active roster on November 1 after offensive lineman Ryan Tucker was placed on injured reserve.